More about Kubernetes on AWS

 - AWS EKS Architecture: Clusters, Nodes, and Networks

 - EKS vs GKE: Managed Kubernetes Giants Compared

 - AWS ECS vs Kubernetes: An Unfair Comparison?

 - AWS Kubernetes Cluster: Quick Setup with EC2 and EKS

-AWS Elastic Container Service (ECS) is Amazon’s home-grown container orchestration platform.
+AWS Elastic Container Service (ECS) is Amazon’s homegrown container orchestration platform.
 It excels in ease of use, but is it a real alternative for Kubernetes, the hugely popular de-facto standard for container orchestration?

 In this post we argue that comparing ECS to plain Kubernetes is not completely accurate, because ECS offers a fully managed experience which Kubernetes cannot.
 We also review Amazon Elastic Kubernetes Service (EKS) as a third option that levels the playing field.
-In addition, we show how NetApp Cloud Volumes ONTAP can help provision storage for ECS, EKS or plain Kubernetes storage.
+In addition, we show how NetApp Cloud Volumes ONTAP can help provision storage for ECS, EKS or plain Kubernetes on AWS.

 In this article you will learn: